Kraken: Olaus Magnus' Carta marina

 While Swedish writer Olaus Magnus did not use the term kraken, various sea-monsters were illustrated on his famous map, the Carta marina (1539).
 Modern writers have since tried to interpret various sea creatures illustrated as a portrayal of the kraken.

 Ashton's Curious Creatures (1890) drew significantly from Olaus' work and even quoted the Swede's description of the horned whale.
 But he identified the kraken as a cephalopod and devoted much space on Pliny's and Olaus' descriptions of the giant "polypus", noting that Olaus had represented the kraken-polypus as a crayfish or lobster in his illustrations, and even reproducing the images from both Olaus' book (Note: See the black and white woodcut reprodcution, Fig., right (Actually from Lee (1883), a different book; the same picture, without caption appears in the 1890 book.) and his map.
-In Olaus book, the giant lobster illustration is uncaptioned, but appears right above the words "De Polypis (on the octopus)", which is the chapter heading.
-Hery Lee was also of the opinion that the multi-legged lobster was a misrepresentation of a reported cephalopod attack on a ship.
+In Olaus's book, the giant lobster illustration is uncaptioned, but appears right above the words "De Polypis (on the octopus)", which is the chapter heading.
+Henry Lee was also of the opinion that the multi-legged lobster was a misrepresentation of a reported cephalopod attack on a ship.

 The legend in Olaus' map fails to clarify on the lobster-like monster "M", (Note: However, elsewhere on the map, the giant lobster is called a lobster (gambarus>cammarus>κάμμαρος) in the legend; this is the one shown struggling with a one-horned beast.) depicted off the island of Iona.
 (Note: Iona is of course associated with the Irish saints, Columcille and St. Brendan.)
 However, the associated writing called the Auslegung adds that this section of the map extends from Ireland to the "Insula Fortunata".
 This "Fortunate Island" was a destination on St. Brendan's Voyage, one of whose adventures was the landing of the crew on an island-sized monstrous fish, (Note: This fish has a name: Jasconius.) as depicted in a 17th-century engraving (cf. figure right); (Note: The "Insula Fortunate" is situated next to St. Brendan's in the engraving in Caspar Plautius's book (1621), engraved by Wolfgang Kilian) and this monstrous fish, according to Bartholin was the aforementioned hafgufa, which has already been discussed above as one of the creatures of lore equated with kraken.

 Monster "M" on the Carta marina (1539) (Note: (Ashton 1890).
 Curious Creatures p.
 244. Ashton continues the discussion on pp. 262–263 using the reproduction of Olaus' woodcut, the same―except for bearing no caption― as fig. right, from Lee's Sea Monsters Unmasked (1883).)